CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/RDP-over-HTTP-Workaround.md

 #### Sometime, JumpBox/LabVM RDP Connection (RDP Gateway connection) doesn't work at customers/attendee's network due to following reasons :
   * Organization firewall/policy blocking the connection.
   * User is connected to any VPN (Virtual Private Network), which may restrict the connection based on network policies.
-  * There may be cookies and cache problem in internet Browsers.
+  * There may be cookies and cache problem in internet browser.
-  * Low network Bandwidth (Minimum Network bandwidth Recommended: 8 Mbps).
+  * Low network bandwidth (Network bandwidth recommended: 8 Mbps).

 #### It can be fixed by trying the following steps:
   * Make sure you are connected with good internet connection with minimum network bandwidth 8 Mbps.